HerpDerpinstine/bHapticsOSC/README.md

 3) Download the [bHapticsOSC](https://github.com/HerpDerpinstine/bHapticsOSC/releases) VRCSDK Unity Package from [Releases](https://github.com/HerpDerpinstine/bHapticsOSC/releases).
 4) Import the [bHapticsOSC](https://github.com/HerpDerpinstine/bHapticsOSC/releases) VRCSDK Unity Package to your Project.
 5) Navigate to ``Assets/bHapticsOSC/VRChat/Prefabs``.

-6) Inside there you will see 2 sets of Prefabs.
+6) Pick a set.
+Inside the Prefabs folder you will see 2 sets of Prefabs.
 One set is for just the Contacts, One set is for using the included Meshs.
-Pick a set.

 7) Drag, Position, and Attach the Prefabs from that set's folder onto the Avatar's Armature.
 8) Add the ``bHapticsOSC Integration`` component to the Avatar next to it's Avatar Descriptor.